bouldev/PhoenixBuilder-website/phoenix.md

 - Windows: Download directly in the [Download] tab of the user center.

-- iOS: Install the package from our APT package source.
+- iOS: Install the package from our APT repo (https://apt.boul.dev).

 - Linux (recommended platform):